Carey851/base-beat-tap/README.md

 After setup is complete, run the project using the commands provided by the repository files or project documentation.

 If no run command is documented yet, inspect the project for:

+- Available scripts.
+- Main source files.
+- Configuration files.
+- Build files.
+- Test files.
+- Existing examples or sample usage.

+As the project develops, this section should include: